mark-andrews/intro-to-R-sept-2019/readme.md

 The required software for this workshop is all free and open source and will run identically on Windows, Mac OS X, and Linux platforms.

-There are six main pieces of software to install:
+There are three main pieces of software to install:

 -   [R](https://www.r-project.org/): An environment for statistical
     computing.